Pilgrimage Sites in Canada

 Sainte-Anne-de-Beaupré

-Sainte-Anne-de-Beaupré is North America's oldest Catholic pilgrimage site, drawing over half-million pilgrims annually to venerate St. Anne, grandmother of Jesus.
+North America's oldest Catholic pilgrimage site, where pilgrims come to venerate St. Anne, the grandmother of Jesus.

 Toronto